Loopring/protocols/packages/loopring_v3/circuit/statements.md

 Notes:

-- Should check for overflow
+- Calculates A + B with overflow checking
 - A and B are limited to n + 1 <= NUM_BITS_FIELD_CAPACITY, so we can be sure to detect overflow with a simple range check on the result.

 ## Sub statement